Chun5/works/index.rst

 ::

   The answer is no in the recent decade, but it could happen in 2050.
-  Technical writers can hardly be totally replaced by AI, no matter how advanced the AI brain is trained.
+  Technical writers can hardly be totally replaced by AI, no matter how advanced AI brain is trained.
 In theory, it is a process AI infinitely approaches to replacing technical writers.

   1. It is so slow to witness the disappearance of an occupation.